Skip to content

 • Testing your CGI setup ensures everything works as expected before deploying to a live environment.

-With these steps and insights, you can effectively utilize CGI in your web development projects!
+With these steps and insights, you’ll be well-equipped to use CGI in your web development projects!

 Your email address will not be published.
 Required fields are marked *